openstack/ceilometer/doc/source/install/get_started.rst

 A compute agent (``ceilometer-agent-compute``)
   Runs on each compute node and polls for resource utilization statistics.
+This is actually the polling agent ``ceilometer-polling`` running with parameter ``--polling-namespace compute``.

 A central agent (``ceilometer-agent-central``)
   Runs on a central management server to poll for resource utilization statistics for resources not tied to instances or compute nodes.
   Multiple agents can be started to scale service horizontally.
+This is actually the polling agent ``ceilometer-polling`` running with parameter ``--polling-namespace central``.

 A notification agent (``ceilometer-agent-notification``) Runs on a central management server(s) and consumes messages from